BhavanSekar/SDLC_9_Winterfell-LibraryManagement/README.md

 | 3_Implementation | All implemented code                          |
 | 4_Test_plan      | Documents with test plans                     |
 | Unit testing     | Documents for testing code                    |

+## Features of our system

+The main features of this application includes

+   * Faster retrieval of information

+   * Reduced workload of the library staff

+   * All details of the book will be available on a click

 ## How to Run